20007884/251-Ass1/README.md

 ## Name and ID
 Jamie Wang--20007884

-##Sorry: during the second submission, I made a mistake in modifying
+##Sorry
- the READme in the remote library, which caused an error in the second upload when the remote library did not match the local library, so I created a new library and resubmitted the job(First) and
+During the second submission, I made a mistake in modifying the READme in the remote library, which caused an error in the second upload when the remote library did not match the local library, so I created a new library and resubmitted the job(First) and